Gustave Moreau

 1864

-A return to the Salon with Oedipe et le Sphinx [Oedipus and the Sphinx], bought by Prince Napoleon.
+Makes his return to the Salon with Oedipus and the Sphinx, acquired by Prince Napoleon.

 1865